HUMIC-AI/plancrimson-web/README.md

 - runs IS.SCL.Search(el) which is defined in IS_SCL_JS_MIN_1.js
 - this calls IS.S2.SES.Search(el, searchObj (which is undefined), IS.SCL)
 - which is a really big function defined in `https://portal.my.harvard.edu/cs/hrvihprd/cache_85811/IS_S2_SES_BASE_JS_MIN_10.js`, but using IS.SCL gets the values for IS.SCL.Config.AdvancedFields

+upcoming features:

+- on the search page, if the user is logged in as admin, there should be a button saying "upload documents to search database"
+- on click, this should:
+    - send a single request to `/api/search`
+    - on the response, check the number of pages
+    - for each page
+        - send a new request
+        - when the request is received, add the documents to meili search via MeiliClient